Free Pre-Tour Accommodation & Airport Transfer Find out more

 Start with Victoria Falls in Zimbabwe, where you are wowed by this magnificent natural spectacle.
 Next, go game viewing in one of Africa's finest game parks - Chobe National Park in Botswana.

-Then take an optional camping trip in the magical Okavango Delta experiencing the truly wild African bush.
+Then take a camping trip to the magical Okavango Delta experiencing the truly wild African bush.
 Lastly, explore Kruger National Park, spotting an abundance of wildlife and birds in this vast Big Five wilderness area.
 An ideal way for the whole family to experience the amazing wildlife, wilderness and wonders of Southern Africa!

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.